shumwaymark/sentinelcam/README.rst

 Additional development is in the works with regard to task configuration.
 This will include another level of abstraction for the task list in the main YAML file.
 Ideally, ``TaskFactory`` definitions should be useable as standard models in a workload definition.
-These pipeline models could be set up for multiple use simultaneously, each with a differernt configuration file.
+These pipeline models could be set up for multiple use simultaneously, each with a different configuration file.

 Outputs from **sentinel** task results can be applied in multiple ways.